Choosing the right metal roofing contractor is just one piece of the installation puzzle.

 - If you don’t have anything to cover them, most contractors can provide tarps for catching debris.
 Be aware, especially if this is not discussed prior, there might be costs involved.

-- Warn neighbors of potential loud noises they will likely be hearing during the install.
+- Feel free to warn neighbors of potential loud noises they will likely hear during the installation.

 - Make arrangements for children who might be disturbed by the noise.